duke-libraries/duke-libraries.github.io/_posts/2014-11-05-extracting-reusable-code-from-a-hydra-head.md

 ### Custom Predicates

-ActiveFedora provides that custom predicates for RELS-EXT relations (FC3) can be added to file at `config/predicate_mappings.yml`.
+ActiveFedora provides that custom predicates for RELS-EXT relations (FC3) can be added to a file at `config/predicate_mappings.yml`.
 Unfortunately, this file apparently must be read when `ActiveFedora::Predicates` first loads or it has no effect.
-Fortunately you can use `ActiveFedora::Predicates.set_predicates(mapping)` to add predicates later.
+Fortunately, you can use `ActiveFedora::Predicates.set_predicates(mapping)` to add predicates later.
 So, back in the Rails engine module, we created an initializer:

 {% highlight ruby %}
 initializer 'ddr_models.predicates' do